Proposal for a

 one month from its submission, shall inform the evaluated Member State about its

-action plan in the framework of enhanced political dialogue (covers AM 34 EPP and
+in the framework of enhanced political dialogue (covers AM 34 EPP and

-AM 235 Renew)
+AM 235 Renew).

 If the Commission does not consider that all the recommendations have been